geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 Htmlpopup Resource
 ------------------

 With an ID and a layer technical name, this service can be used to retrieve an html popup.
+An html popup is an html formatted representation of the textual information about the feature.

 URL
 ^^^